agrafix/rubyspeed/README.md

 _Work in progress._

 Welcome to Rubyspeed.
-Right now, Rubyspeed is a very early proof of concept (horribly hacked together) that allows annotating method declarations to automatically be compiled to C. Here's an example:
+Right now, Rubyspeed is a very early proof of concept (horribly hacked together) that allows annotating method declarations to automatically be specialized and compiled to C. Here's an example:

 ``` ruby
 require 'rubyspeed'